 Thane West, India

 Seeing God in nature is something that is very dear to me.
-The tender green leaves of the Bilva tree represent for me pure love, pure life, and pure consciousness.
+The tender green leaves of the

 Hørsholm, Denmark

-The melody that Gurumayi composed for this hymn has totally captivated my mind; I can't stop playing it.
+The melody that Gurumayi composed for this hymn has totally captivated my mind; I can’t stop playing it.
 Listening to the words and melody opens my heart, and I find myself drawn into deep silence and peace.
-It's like a magic key that opens the abode of Shiva to me!
+It’s like a magic key that opens the abode of Lord Shiva to me!

 Farnborough, United Kingdom

 The purity and precision of the music ensemble’s recitation is utterly enchanting!
 It envelops my whole being in deep stillness and feelings of tenderness.
-The meanings of the different verses are also a revelation, particularly the image of the Bilva tree as Brahma, Vishnu and Shiva.
+The meanings of the different verses are also a revelation, particularly the image of the

 As I listen to this hymn, my mind becomes a reservoir of peace and my heart soars.